raciacd/data_exploration_hcc/README.md

 ## Introduction

-Hepatocellular Carcinoma (HCC) is a common type of liver cancer.
-This project uses machine learning techniques to predict whether a patient with HCC will survive or not based on their medical and demographic data.
+Hepatocellular Carcinoma (HCC) is a common and aggressive type of liver cancer, often diagnosed in later stages due to subtle early symptoms.
+This project leverages machine learning techniques to predict the survival outcomes (Dies or Lives) of patients diagnosed with HCC.
+By analyzing a comprehensive dataset that includes both medical and demographic information, the project aims to provide insights into the factors that influence survival and improve prognostic accuracy for HCC patients.

 ## Dataset